-ENERGO-PRO Varna EAD is the parent company of the group of companies that operate, maintain and undertake electricity distribution, wholesale trading and supply activities in Bulgaria.
-Moreover, the company is also engaged in development of solar power plant portfolio.
-Through a subsidiary EDC North, we operate and maintain an electricity distribution network in north-east Bulgaria, which extended to 43 thousand km and distributing 5.7 TWh of electricity to more than 1.2 million customers (number of connection points).
+ENERGO-PRO Varna EAD is the parent company of the group of companies that operate, maintain and undertake the Groups's electricity distribution, wholesale trading and supply activities in Bulgaria.
+Moreover, the company is also engaged in development of photovoltaic power plant portfolio.
+Through a subsidiary EDC North, we operate and maintain an electricity distribution network in north-east Bulgaria, which extended to 43 thousand km and distributing 5.7 TWh of electricity to more than 1.2 million customers.